Afzhal-ahmed-s/Dot-and-key-website-clone/Unit-2-Project-repo-main-afz/README.md

 *******************************************************************************

-4. This is a glimpse of the skin care and body care pages
+4. This are a few glimpses of the skin care and body care pages.

 ![skinCare](https://github.com/Afzhal-ahmed-s/Unit-2-project--Dot-and-key-/blob/main/Unit-2-Project-repo-main-afz/croppedSnapshots/Screenshot%202022-09-20%20at%209.15.23%20PM.jpeg)